skiptools/skip-ffi/README.md

 # SkipFFI

-This is a [Skip](https://skip.tools) Swift/Kotlin library project that provides the capability for Skip's Kotlin transpiled code to call into C and C++ libraries on Android.
+This is a [Skip Lite](https://skip.tools) Swift/Kotlin library project that provides the capability for Skip's Kotlin transpiled code to call into C and C++ libraries on Android.